rhysd/conflict-marker.vim/README.md

 - plugin/conflict_marker.vim
 - autoload/conflict_marker.vim
+- autoload/conflict_marker/detect.vim
+- autoload/unite/sources/conflict.vim (if you use unite.vim)
 - doc/conflict-marker.txt

-Please do :helptags ~/.vim/doc to generate help tags.
+Please do `:helptags ~/.vim/doc` to generate help tags.

 If you use a plugin manager, please follow its instruction and documentation to install.
 For example, you can install this plugin with [neobundle.vim](https://github.com/Shougo/neobundle.vim).